eduard626/interaction-tensor/README.md

 If you find our work useful in your research, please consider citing:

     @INPROCEEDINGS{ruiz2018,
-    title={Geometric Affordances from a Single Example via the Interaction Tensor}, author={Ruiz Eduardo and Mayol-Cuevas Walterio},
+    title={Where Can I Do This?
+Geometric Affordances from a Single Example with the Interaction Tensor}, author={Ruiz Eduardo and Mayol-Cuevas Walterio},
     booktitle={Robotics and Automation (ICRA), 2018 IEEE International Conference on}, year={2018},